SameeraSe/-Data-analysis-dashboard/README.md

 - Standardized data types, formats, and values for consistency.
 - Built pivot tables to address the defined business questions (KPIs).
 - Combined pivot tables into a single interactive dashboard.
 - Enhanced the dashboard with slicers and charts for better insights.
+   ## Project Insights
+- Workforce Overview: 310 employees, with 34% attrition — a sign of retention challenges.
+- Gender Balance: Female workforce (57%) is slightly higher than male (43%).
+- Department Focus: Production dominates (208 staff, 67%), while other departments are relatively small.
+- Performance & Satisfaction: Majority meet expectations (78%) and ~67% report acceptable to very high satisfaction, but ~10% underperform.
+- Recruitment & Costs: Hiring mainly from Indeed & LinkedIn, while Production drives the bulk of salary expenses (12.47M of 21.41M total).
 ## Dashboard

 Key Skills: Power BI, Data Modeling, DAX, Data Visualization, HR Analytics